Home > Business > Logistics purchasing > Responsible purchasing: why and how can we make a long-term commitment?

 The label is valid for 3 years.

-Each year, the company receives a visit from an auditor who examines the progress compared to the previous year.
-So there is the initial audit, the follow-up audit and the renewal audit.
-We will particularly focus on the KPIs that the company has defined to measure the achievement of its objectives.
+Each year, the company receives a visit from an auditor who examines the progress made in relation to the previous year.
+There is therefore an initial audit, a follow-up audit and a renewal audit.
+In particular, we will be looking at the KPIs that the company has defined to measure the achievement of its objectives.

-It must be remembered that this is a progress approach.
-The company must take 2 to 3 years to reach significant maturity.
+It is important to remember that this is a progress strategy.
+The company needs 2 to 3 years to reach maturity.

-Quite.
-Over time, the company more precisely identifies its areas of progress and more specific training needs.
-Thus, such a purchasing manager will want his buyers to become more robust in terms ofeco-design.
-Another will want his teams to progress on the TCO (total cost of a product or service).
-For still others, it will be necessary to improve their skills in the management of purchasing risks, and more precisely in the management of subcontracting, where many risks are concentrated.
+Exactly.
+Over time, the company is able to identify its areas for improvement more precisely and to identify the most appropriate solutions. more precise training needs.
+For example, a purchasing manager may want his buyers to become more robust in terms ofeco-design.
+Another will want its teams to make progress on the TCO (overall cost of a product or service).
+Still others will need to develop their skills in managing purchasing risks, and more specifically the managing subcontracting, where many risks are concentrated.

 What about large groups?
-How do they manage possible difficulties in implementing their responsible purchasing policy?
+How do they manage any difficulties in implementing their responsible purchasing policy?

-In large organizations, practices at the central level (headquarters) and the decentralized level (in the regions) are often disparate.
-In fact, the negotiation of certain purchases is carried out at the national level for the entire group.
-But, for other purchases it doesn't make sense.
-For example: the waste management is a local problem.
+In large organisations, practices at central (head office) and decentralised (regional) levels are often disparate.
+Some purchases are negotiated at national level for the whole group.
+But for other purchases, this makes no sense.
+For example waste management is a local issue.

-However, buyers from headquarters must be able to “talk” with local buyers.
-This implies that the company's purchasing policy is well understood and applied at the local level (factory, etc.).
+Nevertheless, head office buyers must be able to "talk" with local buyers.
+This means that the company's purchasing policy must be clearly understood and applied at local level (plant, etc.).
 It is up to the purchasing director to provide the impetus.
-For example: organize seminars that bring together the entire purchasing function of the company.
-Or, nourish communication by relying on “success stories”, these sites which successfully implement the company's purchasing policy.
+For example, organising seminars that bring together the company's entire purchasing function.
+Alternatively, we can use "success stories" - sites that have successfully put the company's purchasing policy into practice - as a basis for communication.

 We also find this problem and this type of solution in companies that grow through successive takeovers.
-Furthermore, companies which employ more than 500 people must publish their extra-financial performance declaration (DPEF) in addition to their balance sheet.
-Often, the company does not use the purchasing function enough to supply this DPEF.
-One way forward would be to involve purchasing departments in the drafting of this performance declaration.
-And therefore, to train buyers with a view to co-constructing a dashboard with performance indicators on responsible purchasing.
+Furthermore, companies employing more than 500 people must publish their extra-financial performance declaration (DPEF) as a supplement to their balance sheet.
+Often, the company does not involve the purchasing function enough in this DPEF.
+One way forward would be to involve the purchasing departments in drawing up this performance declaration.
+Buyers could then be trained to build a dashboard with performance indicators for responsible purchasing.

 Our expert